| Founded | Founded in 1956 in or near Lake View |

 By the year 1980, the Simon City Royals had become one of the largest street gangs in the city of Chicago with now thousands of members, they were only a little smaller than the 4th largest gang the Gaylords.
 It was now finally time that the Royals had some leadership after 5 years of being wild.
 A new leader stepped forward, his name I will leave out due to a specific request, his nickname was “Dillinger.”
 This new leader was able to bring all the sections together and prevent them from functioning with that “renegade” mentality.
 His reign was short lived and on November 20,1982 (those that know this leader can probably get the hint of who this man was) he was shot to death by the Puerto Rican Stones in the Albany Park neighborhood.
 The P.R.
 Stones were now gunning for Lawrence and Kimball and this brought a vicious war with these Stones.

-In late 1982, Agim Hotsa took over as the new leader throughout the rest of the decade.
+In late 1982, Agim Hotsa took over as the new leader throughout the rest of the decade until 1990 then Frank Fender took over leadership

 Most of the presence of Simon City Royals vanished in Lake View and Lincoln Park but that had a lot to do with gentrification in the late 1990s/early 2000s.
-The CPD along with gentrification pushed the Royals out of Avondale eventually.
+The CPD along with gentrification pushed out the main Royals out of Avondale eventually.
 The Royals had expanded into the suburbs of Lyons and Brookfield in the mid-1980s but eventually were pushed out by suburban police activity by the early 21st century.
 The Royals did; however, spread in other states especially Mississippi where there are thousands of members.
-The Royals in Chicago were eventually only holding territory in northern Logan Square and Albany Park.
+The Royals in Chicago were eventually only holding territory in northern Logan Square, Albany Park, Irving Park and Avondale.

 This is a nation that has a hell of a legacy to be respected that had many legendary street warriors that fought valiantly on the streets so much that the spirit of the organization still lives on even in the retired old schoolers.